Dave Collins (baseball)

-David S. Collins (born October 20, 1952) is a former outfielder in Major League Baseball from 1975 to 1990.
+David S. Collins (born October 20, 1952) is an American former outfielder in Major League Baseball from 1975 to 1990.

 Collins is one of three players to have made it to the major leagues who played for the Rapid City Post 22 American Legion baseball program in Rapid City, South Dakota.
 The other two are Kelvin Torve and Mark Ellis.
 All three were graduates of Stevens High School in Rapid City.
 Collins currently holds the Toronto Blue Jays single season stolen base record with 60 steals in 1984.

 Playing career

-Minors
+Minor leagues

-David S. Collins was drafted in the first round of the 1972 draft from Mesa Community College by the California Angels.
+Collins was drafted by the California Angels in the first round of the 1972 Major League Baseball Draft out of Mesa Community College.
 Collins made his professional debut with the Angels Rookie ball team in Idaho Falls and moved up through the Angels farm system, with stops in Single-A Quad City and Salinas, Double-A El Paso and Triple-A Salt Lake City.
-Collins was dubbed "fastest white man in baseball" because he ran the 100-yard dash in 9.6 seconds and had high stolen base totals.
+Collins was dubbed the "fastest white man in baseball" because he ran the 100-yard dash in 9.6 seconds and had high stolen base totals.